 On the surface, the Thai working environment seems very similar to what you’d experience in the West.
 However, there can be big differences.
 If you’re working for a Thai company under a Thai boss, you’ll likely have a much different experience than if you’re working under a foreign boss.

 Thankfully, the majority of Thai bosses are open to the fact that your average Westerner won’t readily adapt to the way of working in Thailand and won’t be as responsive as to what is locally the norm.
-You’ll often find that Westerners are treated a little differently to Thai workers and even given a looser rein.
+You’ll often find that Westerners are treated a little differently than Thai workers and even given a looser rein.

 Working With Thai Colleagues